 We know how medically fragile premature babies can be in those first few years, and we take this very seriously.
 All play equipment used for premature babies will be strictly hygienically cleaned, there is no waiting room of sick people to wait in, the space is carefully modified for their health and developmental needs with therapists in optimum health for all appointments.

-Neuro-typical children need support to develop these skills, and neuro-diverse children such as those with ASD or ADHD often need extra support and specialist coaching.
+Neuro-typical children need caring support to develop these skills, and neuro-diverse children such as those with ASD or ADHD often need extra caring support and understanding of their individual needs.
 Emotions can be scary if we don't understand them, or when they are out of control.
-Once we can name them, understand them, and know where they come from, then we can begin to control and regulate them.
+Once we can name them, understand them, and know where they come from, then we can begin to regulate them.

 A fun, hands-on learning experience, The Playful Place trainings are inspiring, thought provoking, and come highly recommended.